ZhiwenShao/JAANet/README.md

 - Prepare the training data
   - Run "prep/face_transform.cpp" to conduct similarity transformation for face images
   - Run "tools/convert_imageset" of Caffe to convert the images to leveldb or lmdb
-  - Run "tools/convert_data" to convert the landmark labels and weights to leveldb or lmdb
+  - Merge "tools/convert_data.cpp" into Caffe and use it to convert the landmark labels and weights to leveldb or lmdb
 - Modify the "model/BP4D_train_val.prototxt":
   - Modify the paths of data
   - A recommended training strategy is that selecting a small set of training data for validation to choose a proper maximum iterations and then using all the training data to retrain the model